 What to Do if Your Dog Ate Onions?

-If you’re not sure if the number of onions consumed by your dog is toxic but you’ve observed some symptoms of toxicity in him, it is best to consult with your veterinarian immediately.
+If you’re unsure if the number of onions consumed by your dog is toxic but you’ve observed some symptoms of toxicity in him, it is best to consult with your veterinarian immediately.
 They can determine whether or not treatment will be necessary.

-If treatment is indeed required, know that the treatment process can involve treating the co-occurring allergic reactions, using activated charcoal to treat poisoning, stomach flushing, vomit inducement, and gastric lavage carry-out.
-In the case of skin infection, your dog might need to be bathed and dried.
+If treatment is required, know that the treatment process can involve treating the co-occurring allergic reactions, using activated charcoal to treat poisoning, stomach flushing, vomiting, and gastric lavage carry-out.
+In the case of a skin infection, your dog might need to be bathed and dried.

 Aside from these treatment options, your veterinarian may suggest hydration of the dog by introducing more fluids into his bloodstream, thereby addressing possible damage to the liver.
 A blood transfusion might also be recommended when necessary.